 HopSkipDrive is a youth transportation solution for schools, districts, government agencies and families.
-HopSkipDrive operates in 16 major markets across nine states and Washington, D.C. and has contracts with 300+ school districts and county government agencies.
+HopSkipDrive has a network of passenger car drivers that complement school transportation systems.

 Carbon savings for HopSkipDrive were evaluated by comparing the fuel and energy consumption of the company's efficient fleet to the baseline fleet of average U.S cars.
 The company provided fleet data including the mix of vehicle type, distance traveled, completed trips, and completed rides.
-For each vehicle, fuel economy was sourced from the U.S. Department of Energy (www.fueleconomy.gov) compared to the avoided baseline of gasoline consumption at an average rate of 25.0 mile per gallon (mpg) from the U.S. Federal Highway Administration.
+For each vehicle, fuel economy was sourced from the U.S. Department of Energy (www.fueleconomy.gov) compared to the avoided baseline of gasoline consumption at an average rate of 25.2 mile per gallon (mpg) from the U.S. Federal Highway Administration.
 In some markets, HopSkipDrive also substitutes for school buses that may be underutilized.
-Estimated carbon savings were not determined for 2022 due to uncertainties in comparable baseline data, although further pilot studies and analysis are planned.
+Estimated carbon savings were not determined for 2023 due to uncertainties in comparable baseline data, although further pilot studies and analysis are planned.